Global Centre of Rail Excellence: History

 The site, which is at the head of the Dulais and Tawe valleys, had been used for coal production for 200 years, ending in August 2022.
 It was a deep-mine complex until 1980 when open-casting became the preferred method of extracting.
 The surface mine was named Nant Helen, and the washery was known as Onllwyn.
 Both locations were owned by Celtic Energy, who agreed to donate the site to the Welsh Government when coaling operations have finished.
 The United Kingdom has no all-purpose testing centre for railway vehicles and infrastructure, with most vehicles being tested in Europe such as at Wildenrath in Germany, or Velim, in the Czech Republic.

-The development of the 550 acre site was announced on 25 June 2018, and listed as costing £100 million, then at £150 million in June 2021, but by August 2022, the expected cost was £220 million. £78 million of the total amount is public money; £50 million is being provided by the Welsh Government, and £28 million by the UK Government.
+The development of the site was announced on 25 June 2018, and listed as costing £100 million, then at £150 million in June 2021, but by August 2022, the expected cost was £220 million. £78 million of the total amount is public money; £50 million is being provided by the Welsh Government, and £28 million by the UK Government.
 Whilst the primary aim is for testing facilities for trains and equipment entering service on railways across Britain, the business model of the project seeks to offer its testing services to continental railway systems (such as DB and SNCF).

 Development of the GCRE has faced some scepticism, often raising questions over its value to the established railway companies; some figures have stated that, as most UK production is geared up around Newton Aycliffe (Hitachi) and Derby (Bombardier/Alstom), the rolling stock manufacturers would have preferred a location that was nearer to (or between) those two manufacturing sites.
 The GCRE site in West Wales has been viewed as being "out on a limb", although its proximity to the docks at Swansea means that the site is accessible by ship-borne delivery.
 Additionally, the A465 road (known as the "Heads of the Valleys road"), is to be upgraded to dual carriageway status, which will provide a viable road link to the site.
 In August 2020, the GCRE was given authority to proceed with conversion of the site by councillors from the Powys County, and Neath Port Talbot Councils.
 In October 2022, ownership of the 700 hectare site was formally obtained by the Welsh government.
 The GCRE site straddles the two local council areas, Neath Port Talbot and Powys.